Gym workouts for beginners

 There are many ways of training and they can all be beneficial depending on your goals.

-- Pay attention to what you eat - if your goal is fat loss just remember the basic principle is move more than consume, this is the simple formula which a lot of people complicate when it comes to weight loss.
+- Pay attention to what you eat – if your goal is fat loss just remember the basic principle is move more than you consume.
+This is the simple formula which a lot of people complicate when it comes to weight loss.
 If you’re training for muscle gain, the types of food you eat are also very important, for example, foods high in protein.
 And what you eat before and after your workout can also help with performance and recovery.

 - Think about your job – lots of people spend most of their day sat down.
 So when it comes to exercise, standing rather than sitting will have multiple benefits and really help free up any areas that perhaps aren’t getting the movement through the restrictions of your work.